The57thPick/The57thPick.com/content/posts/medium/index.md

 I'm sure that there are a lot of interesting opportunities to explore.

-If you want to help the project out, feel free to stop by its [GitHub repository][2] to open and issue, submit a PR, or simply give us a star!
+If you want to help the project out, feel free to stop by its [GitHub repository][2] to open an issue, submit a PR, or simply give us a star!

 [1]: https://medium.com/
 [2]: https://github.com/jdkato/pb